 Cayton Bay via Cornelian Bay

 You could start off with a walk into Cornelian Bay.
-Then walk / scramble over Knipe Point into the Northern end of the Bay.
-Walk back along the cliff top via the Cleveland Way footpath.
-Leave the beach via the pumping station path.
+Then walk/scramble over Knipe Point into the Northern end of the Bay.
+Walk back along the clifftop via the Cleveland Way footpath.
+Use the pumping station path to leave the beach.
 Climb the steps to the little kiosk that sells ice creams and drinks.
 Finally, walk up the cobbled way.
 There is a signpost at the top showing the Cleveland Way footpath.

 Cayton Bay from the A165

 If you just want to explore Cayton Bay, ample free parking is available on the side of the old A165 road at the top of the cliff.
 There is also a barriered, private car park near the surf shop.

 There are two lanes that lead down to the beach.
 The lane at the Filey side runs past the pay car park.
 Finally, it turns into a narrow, steep path, which can be a bit of a challenge in the wet.

 An easier option is to use the path on the Scarborough side.
 This is much wider and runs down to the pumping station where a series of steps lead to the beach.
 This path is much easier to walk down and the most popular way to the beach.